 By clicking on any of the reports, we are taken to the report with the exception or warning.
-Let’s drill down to the directory reclaims report.
+Let’s drill down to the Wait for Peer Completion report.

-In this view we can see the directory entry reclaim rate for the structure HSMCACHE1, and indeed, the reclaim rate is significantly exceeding the threshold.
+In this view we can see the Peer Wait Completion for a coupling facility structure, and indeed, the response time spiked early in the morning and is significantly exceeding the threshold.

 From Overall Health to Specific Issues

-Another way to determine the root cause of this performance issue is to begin at the Overall Health Dashboard for Coupling Facility Cache Usage.
+Another way to determine the root cause of performance issues is to begin at the Coupling Facility Health Insights Reports, such as the Health Insight for Coupling Facility by Structures.
 Rather than always needing to return to the exception dashboard to resolve issues, it’s important to be able to see issues while examining overall health and performance.
-This view below represents all of the cache structures in our environment and gives a good indicator of our overall health.
+This view below represents all of the structures in the environment and gives a good indicator of the overall health.

-Using the basic color scheme of green means good, yellow is a warning, and red is bad, we immediately see that there are performance issues occurring right now.
-The color of the bubbles, as well as the box surrounding the dashboard, comes from the rating, in this case 0.42.
-We don’t need to interpret the rating at this stage because the color scheme does that for us.
-(Blue bubbles indicate activities that don’t warrant a rating.)
+Using the basic color scheme of green means good, yellow is a warning, and red is an exception, we immediately see that there are performance issues occurring right now.
+The color of the icons, as well as the frame surrounding the report, comes from the rating, in this case 0.54.
+We do not need to interpret the rating at this stage because the color scheme does that for us.
+(Blue icons indicate metrics that don’t warrant a rating.)

-Looking at the key metrics on top of the rated bubbles, we see that there is clearly an issue in Directory Reclaims for the Structures, HSMCACHE1 and HSMCACHE2.
+Looking at the key metrics above the rated icons, we see that there is clearly an issue in Wait for Peer Completion for several Structures.

-The rated dashboard turned some lights on in this rabbit hole, and the red bubbles tell us exactly which paths to go down – clicking on the red bubble takes us to the next step.
+The rated health insights report turned some lights on in this rabbit hole, and the red bubbles tell us exactly which paths to go down – clicking on the red bubble takes us to the next step.

 The Paths Begin to Multiply

-After clicking on the red bubble in the previous chart, we see a set of minicharts representing all of the various components and key metrics of the structure, HSMCACHE1.
-And like the overview dashboard, each of these charts are rated to tell us where to investigate further.
+After clicking on the red icon in the previous chart, we see a set of minicharts representing all of the various components and key metrics of the structure.
+Like the overview dashboard, many of these charts are rated to tell us where to investigate further.

 Drill Downs Result in Root Cause Discovery

-By returning to the minicharts from the previous step we can continue with the root cause analysis by drilling down into the chart with the red border.
+We can continue with the root cause analysis by drilling down into the chart with the red border.
+You can see that we navigated to the same report that we saw in the initial exception report.

-This is the same chart that we arrived at after clicking on the report in the Exception dashboard.
-During the time period seen at the bottom of the chart, HSMCACHE1 crossed the warning threshold for a significant enough amount of time to generate the red border and high rating.
+During the time period seen at the bottom of the chart, this structure crossed the exception threshold for a significant enough amount of time to generate the red border and high rating.

-And thanks to the recommendations from IntelliMagic Vision, we know that to resolve this problem we should create more directory space.
-A z Systems performance expert may take this knowledge for granted, but a novice to the industry may greatly benefit not only from quick drill down capabilities, but Observations and Recommendations towards the resolution.
+And thanks to the recommendations from IntelliMagic Vision, we know that to resolve this problem.
+We need to make sure that sufficient connectivity exists between the coupling facilities, and that the coupling facilities have enough processor resources to handle the requests.
+A z/OS Systems performance expert may take this knowledge for granted, but a novice to the industry may greatly benefit not only from quick drill down capabilities, but from recommendations within the field descriptions.

 Optimize z Systems Performance Root Cause Analysis – Eliminate the Rabbit